raspberrypilearning/powerful-patterns/en/step_1.md

 Your powerful pattern should:
 + Draw and position geometric shapes to create a base pattern
-+ Use loops tp repeat the pattern to fill the screen
++ Use loops to repeat the pattern to fill the screen
 + Animate how the pattern is created

 Your powerful pattern could: